chemag/pyisobmff/README.md

 20001,hvc1,1,0,111612
 ```

 Note the output is a CSV file containing items IDs, types, whether they are the primary item, the offset, and the length.
+In this case we only have 1 item, namely an "hvc1" one.

-Second, let's see how to extract specific items.
+Second, let's extract  specific items.
 ```
 $ ./scripts/isobmff-parse.py --extract-item -o /tmp/C001.heic.20001.hvc1 --item-id 20001 media/C001.heic
 $ xxd /tmp/C001.heic.20001.hvc1